 Transactions denominated in a currency other than the functional currency are translated into the functional currency using exchange rates prevailing on transaction dates.
 Foreign exchange gains and losses resulting from the settlement of such transactions of monetary assets and liabilities denominated in currencies other than the functional currency at year-end exchange rates, are recognized in the consolidated statement of comprehensive income.

-2020 2020 2019 2019 Change Exchange rates to the US dollar Functional currency Average rate Year-end rate Average rate Year-end rate % Paraguay Guaraní (PYG) 6,758 6,900 6,232 6,453 6.93
+2021 2020 Change 2021 2020 Change Exchange rates to the US dollar Functional currency Year-end rate Year-end rate % Average rate Average rate % Paraguay Guaraní PYG 6,886 6,900 -0.2% 6,790 6,758 0.5%